 The College is notified about cases affecting our staff or student population.
-If a staff member begins to feel unwell or receives a positive test, that staff member is immediately isolated at home.
-We review their movements and trace who, if anyone, has come into contact with the staff member.
-If there is any possibility that social distancing has been breached or that there is any risk of possible spread to you, we notify you by email or letter and advise you on what to do.
+If a staff member or student begins to feel unwell or receives a positive test, that staff member is immediately isolated and arrangements made to return them safely home.

 For the latest advice about what to do if you feel symptoms or someone close to you becomes ill, please visit the Covid information on the Government’s website

 You can find information on remote learning in the event of a student testing positive or the College being advised to restrict access to campuses following the link below.